-Operational Adjustments: Despite having better journey time, speed, and running time, Pokhara Yatayat has fewer passengers compared to Begnastal Pokhara Yatayat.
-It is suggested to investigate the reasons behind the lower passenger count and make necessary adjustments to enhance the operational performance.
+Operational Adjustments: Despite having better journey time, speed, and running time, Pokhara Yatayat has fewer passengers than Begnastal Pokhara Yatayat.
+It is suggested that the reasons behind the lower passenger count be investigated and that necessary adjustments be made to enhance the operational performance.

 Passenger Satisfaction: Pokhara Yatayat has received better ratings from passengers in terms of safety, comfort, staff behavior, and friendliness.
-It is advised to maintain high standards and possibly implement similar practices in Begnastal Pokhara Yatayat to improve passenger satisfaction.
+To improve passenger satisfaction, it is advised to maintain high standards and possibly implement similar practices in Begnastal Pokhara Yatayat.